-Click on the links below to navigate through our race results on Halsail using the drop menus at the top of the screen
+Click on the links below to navigate through our race results on Halsail using the drop menus which appear at the top of the halsail website.

 NHC introduces a new feature to handicap racing.
-While each boat starts each new series on their assigned base number, after that the HalSail system adjusts every handicap race on race, so that boats who have low results will get an easier NHC number for the next race, and the winning boats get a harder number for the next race.
+Each boat has a base number, that they race from the first race they enter into, after that the HalSail system adjusts every handicap race on race, so that boats who have low results will get an easier NHC number for the next race, and the winning boats get a harder number for the next race.
 This has resulted in the fleet frequently being separated by only a few minutes on corrected time.
 At the end of each series the handicaps are re-calculated with reference to the boats they raced against in that series and a revised base number is calculated for the start of the next series

 For the casual racer, this means everyone is in with a shout, no matter how old your sails or how experienced your crew.
 For the more hardcore racer, there is the challenge to push your NHC number as high above your base number as possible in each series.
 A prize is on offer each year for the boat who ends a series the furthest above their base number.